top of page

-1. Understanding the Role of Biu Jee
+The Role of Biu Jee in Wing Chun

 Wing Chun’s three empty-hand forms follow a progression:

-Siu Nim Tao – Building the foundation: centreline theory, basic hand positions, forward energy, and economy of motion.
+• Siu Nim Tao – Building the foundation: centreline theory, basic hand positions, forward energy, and economy of motion.

-Chum Kiu – Learning to move: footwork, turning, coordination between upper and lower body, and controlling space.
+• Chum Kiu – Learning to move: footwork, turning, coordination between upper and lower body, and controlling space.

-Biu Jee – Emergency solutions: recovering from compromised positions, regaining balance, generating short-range power, and applying devastating counterattacks.
+• Biu Jee – Emergency solutions: recovering from compromised positions, regaining balance, generating short-range power, and applying devastating counterattacks.

 In self-defence terms, this progression makes sense: